learn-co-curriculum/react-hooks-import-export/README.md

   - Each module is responsible for accomplishing a certain piece of functionality, or adding a specific feature to the application
 - **Easier to navigate**
-  - Modules that are separated and clearly named make code more read-able for other developers
+  - Modules that are separated and clearly named make code more readable for other developers
 - **Easier to debug**
   - Bugs have less room to hide in isolated, contained code